Naked in Motion was founded on four important principles that make up our core mission. This is what makes us a unique space.

 The Naked in Motion nudity rule states:

-Naked! = Nudity is mandatory, but trans or cis women, transgender men, and anyone assigned female at birth (AFAB) have the option to wear bottoms.
+Naked! = Nudity is mandatory, but trans and cis women, and anyone assigned female at birth, have the option to wear bottoms.
 Menstruation doesn’t necessitate wearing bottoms: feel free to use any menstrual management tools.
-For non-cis folks: we welcome items worn to affirm and support your gender (e.g. binders, chest pieces, packers).
+Also, please make use of anything that affirms and supports your gender (e.g. binders, chest pieces, packers).

 The wording of this rule has evolved over the years, but this is what we think most clearly represents the reasoning explained below, and what will allow our teachers the ability to successfully uphold the rules.